Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

-The question now is: can we determine all the Hahn classical d-OPS families (for fixed d) as in the work of Al-Salam-Chihara \cite{Al-Salam2}?
-The next section provides further information about Hahn classical d-OPS's.
+The question now is: can we determine all Hahn classical $d$-OPS families (for fixed $d$) as in the work of Al-Salam-Chihara \cite{Al-Salam2}?
+The next section provides further information about Hahn's classical $d$-OPS.

+It is worthy to point out that our characterization (the second structure relation) of Hahn-classical $d$-OPS (\ref{CSR2}) is quite useful, and a very natural way to construct new families of $d$-OPS with Hahn's property by looking for their corresponding (exponential) generating functions.
+Indeed, we started this direction by considering at first time a linear combination of two consecutive terms with different operators and we obtained very interesting results (see \cite{Sadek6} for more details).